 No matter what I tried to do to snap my focus back, it continued to wane.

-This is when I discovered that it was also time for a life change as well.
-Welcome to midlife crisis-ville.
+This is when I discovered that it was also time for a life change.
+Maybe you're feeling the same way too.

-Last year I was able to get my "groove" back with my new business.
+Last year I was able to get my "groove" back with a new business I started from scratch.

-I first started my new company to demonstrate how easy it was to set up a New Wealth Ninja business to become my own "case study" for my students.
+I first started my new company to demonstrate how easy it was to set up a new "little" business from scratch to become my own "case study" for my students.

-Then this little "project" turned into a lucrative business venture.
+Then this little "project" turned into a highly profitable business venture.

 I started to notice something weird happening...

-My students knew about my new business (through my New Wealth Ninja trainings) and started to hit me up about how they could do it to.
+Some of my students knew about my new business and started to hit me up about how they could do it to.

 And this is never a good sign when my students want me to talk about a completely unrelated business at a real estate investing seminar.
-Or maybe it is a good sign because I decided to have an Underground Secret Event solely on this Aggressive Income on Steroids and Speed method that I sort of stumbled in as a side project.
+Or maybe it is a good sign because I decided to share this business plan solely on this Aggressive Income on Steroids and Speed method that I sort of stumbled in as a side project.

 Little did I know that this side project would not only be incredibly profitable but it also saved me from careening off balance (where bad things could have happened to my financial and business future).